kavgan/desmond/README.md

 Installation
 ---------------------
-Run `rake desmond:migrate` to create the necessary migrations in your migration folder 'db/migrate'.
+Desmond hooks into db:migrate, so just execute `rake db:migrate` and it will copy its migrations and execute them.

 Configuration
 ---------------------
 Desmond expects the file 'config/desmond.yml' to exist and uses that to determine where it can find the other configuration files it needs.
-See 'config/desmond.sample.yml' for options and their default.
+See 'config/desmond.sample.yml' for options and their defaults.

 Usage
 ---------------------